Chinatown: America

 In the Americas, which includes North America, Central America and South America, Chinatowns have been around since the 1800s.
 The most prominent ones exist in the United States and Canada in New York, Boston, San Francisco, Chicago, Toronto and Vancouver.
 The New York City metropolitan area is home to the largest ethnically Chinese population outside of Asia, comprising an estimated 893,697 uniracial individuals as of 2017, including at least 12 Chinatowns - six (or nine, including the emerging Chinatowns in Corona and Whitestone, Queens, and East Harlem, Manhattan) in New York City proper, and one each in Nassau County, Long Island; Edison, New Jersey; and Parsippany-Troy Hills, New Jersey, not to mention fledgling ethnic Chinese enclaves emerging throughout the New York City metropolitan area.
 San Francisco, a Pacific port city, has the oldest and longest continuous running Chinatown in the Western Hemisphere.
 In Canada, The Greater Toronto and Hamilton Area is home to the 2nd largest ethnically Chinese population outside of Asia, comprising 694,970 individuals as of the 2021 Census.
 Vancouver's Chinatown is the country's largest.

 The oldest Chinatown in the Americas is in Mexico City and dates back to at least the early 17th century.
 Since the 1970s, new arrivals have typically hailed from Hong Kong, Macau, and Taiwan.
 Latin American Chinatowns may include the descendants of original migrants – often of mixed Chinese and Latin parentage – and more recent immigrants from East Asia.
 Most Asian Latin Americans are of Cantonese and Hakka origin.
 Estimates widely vary on the number of Chinese descendants in Latin America.
-Notable Chinatowns also exist in Chinatown, Lima, Peru.
+Another notable Chinatown also exists in Lima, Peru.

 In Brazil, the Liberdade neighborhood in São Paulo has, along with a large Japanese community, an important Chinese community.
 There is a project for a Chinatown in the Mercado neighborhood, close to the Municipal Market and the commercial Rua 25 de Março.